 Location: Thunder Bay, ON

-Sleeping Giant Provincial Park definitely has some of the best hiking in Ontario and the view from the Top of the Giant is spectacular.
-The Top of the Giant trail is the trail that replaced The Chimney trail when it was closed a few years ago.
-It is a 22.4 kilometre return hike from the south Kabeyun trail head to the Top of the Giant so make sure you are are up to it.
-Many people do bike part of the way.
+The Top of the Giant trail is the trail that replaced The Chimney trail when it was closed several years ago.
+It is a 22.4-kilometre return hike from the south Kabeyun trailhead to the Top of the Giant so make sure you are up to it.
+Many people do bike as far as the Talus Lake trail.

-There is a day use fee that ranges between $8.90 to $16.80 per day.
-Sleeping Giant Park has “pay and display” parking meters that allow you to pay your entry fee using cash, VISA, MasterCard or American Express.
-At this time you can’t use your debit card at the pay station.
+There is a day-use fee and Sleeping Giant Park has pay and display parking meters that allow you to pay your entry fee right at the trailhead.